NUS-CG3207/lab-manuals/README.md

 On that subject, please do join in and help each other out in the discussions as far as possible.

 ## Lab outline

+All labs will be conducted in the Digital Systems and Applications laboratory, at E4A-04-08.

 | Lab | Description | Marks | Remarks |
 |---|---|---|---|
 | 1 | [Familiarisation with HDL/FPGA and Assembly Language](lab1/lab1.md) | 10 | Individual exercise |